pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### Using one draw from the posterior of the mediation inference objects.
-### We vary the treatment of the outcome but keep the Mediator values static
+### We vary the treatment of the outcome but keep the Mediator values static under
+### the counterfactual regime of no treatment
 idata_nde1 = counterfactual_outcome(model, result, m_idata=idata_0m, treatment_status=1)
 idata_nde0 = counterfactual_outcome(model, result, m_idata=idata_0m, treatment_status=0)